Jennifer R. Terrasa

-Jennifer R. Terrasa (born June 6, 1969) is a Democratic member of the Maryland House of Delegates.
+Jennifer R. Terrasa (born June 6, 1969) is an American politician who has served as a Democratic member of the Maryland House of Delegates since 2019.
 She was previously a member of the Howard County Council from 2006 to 2018.

 Early life and career

 Terrasa was born on June 6, 1969, in New York City.
 Her family moved to Columbia, Maryland when she was a toddler, where she graduated from Oakland Mills High School.
 She attended the University of Maryland at College Park in College Park, Maryland, where she earned a B.A. degree in sociology in 1992, and the University of Baltimore School of Law, where she earned a J.D. degree in law review in 1997.
 She was admitted to the Maryland Bar in the same year.
-While at the University of Baltimore, she met her husband Gabriel.

 After graduating, she served as a law clerk to Maryland Court of Appeals judge Howard S. Chasanow until 1998 and Howard County Circuit Court judge Lenore R. Gelfman until 1999.
 From 2000 to 2006, Terrasa served as a family law hotline attorney for the Women's Law Center of Maryland.

 Howard County Council

-In 1994, Terrasa and her husband moved to the Kings Contrivance neighborhood of Columbia.
+In 1994, Terrasa moved to the Kings Contrivance neighborhood of Columbia.
 She was appointed to the neighborhood's Village Board in December 2001, succeeding Victoria Dieringer, who resigned for personal reasons.
 She resigned from the Village Board in December 2005 to run for the Howard County Council, seeking to succeed councilmember Guy Guzzone, who announced plans to run for the Maryland House of Delegates.
 She won the general election with 62.0 percent of the vote.

 Terrasa was a national delegate for Barack Obama at the 2008 Democratic National Convention.
 Before the 2008 Maryland Democratic presidential primary, Terrasa canvassed alongside county council member Calvin Ball III in Oakland Mills for Obama.

 Terrasa faced a tough re-election campaign in 2010, facing off against Republican moderate Dennis R. Schrader in the general election.
 She defeated Schrader in the general election, receiving 67.1 percent of the vote.

 In January 2018, Terrasa declared her candidacy for the Maryland House of Delegates, seeking to succeed delegate Frank Turner. who announced plans to retire at the end of his term.
 Turner endorsed Terrasa's campaign in January 2018.
 She won the Democratic primary with 27.7 percent of the vote, coming in third out of a field of four Democrats.
 She won the general election with 27.1 percent of the vote, defeating Republican Chris Yates.

 In the legislature

 Terrasa was sworn into the Maryland House of Delegates on January 9, 2019.

-In February 2022, House Speaker Adrienne A. Jones assigned Terrasa and Vaughn Stewart to lead the newly-created Progressive Policy Forum within the House Democratic Caucus.
+In February 2022, House Speaker Adrienne A. Jones assigned Terrasa and Vaughn Stewart to lead the newly created Progressive Policy Forum within the House Democratic Caucus.

+Terrasa was reelected in 2022.
+In 2025, Terrasa opted to run for clerk of the Howard County Circuit Court in the 2026 elections.